 Not so fast!
 Adding fats and oils – including eggs in egg pasta – can cause your end product to be shelf stable for a shorter time.

 The biggest concern with dehydrating these types of pasta is the fats and oils added to the dough.
 These can oxidize and go rancid over time, causing an entire package of homemade noodles to become inedible.

 And you will find all kinds of expert advice warning you against dehydrating and storing anything containing fats without storing it in the freezer afterward.
 This advice should be taken into account.

 But in reality, rancidity is avoidable.
 I’ve never had anything go rancid.
-I’ve also talked with several other seasoned dehydrator users, and I have yet to hear of a case where rancidity caused any problems.
+I’ve also talked with several other seasoned dehydrator users and have not heard of a case where rancidity caused problems.

 Using high-quality ingredients can help ward off rancidity, but proper storage has the most benefit.
 I’ll talk more about how to keep all of your dehydrated pasta shelf-stable for long-term storage later.

 Method: How to Dehydrate Pasta in a Dehydrator

 This method assumes you already know how to make fresh pasta.
 If you don’t, look at this experiment over at Serious Eats, but remember that pasta dough is easy.
 If you only have a single egg and all-purpose flour, use it.
 Get into it and enjoy it.